getify/You-Dont-Know-JS/async & performance/ch6.md

 As a result, "best practice" advice at the time disseminated across the industry suggesting developers always use the array `join(..)` approach.
 And many followed.

 Except, somewhere along the way, the JS engines changed approaches for internally managing strings, and specifically put in optimizations for `+` concatenation.
-They didn't slow down `join(..)` per se, but they put more effort into helping `+` usage, since it was still quite a bit more wide spread.
+They didn't slow down `join(..)` per se, but they put more effort into helping `+` usage, as it was still quite a bit more widespread.

-**Note:** The practice of standardizing or optimizing some particular approach based mostly on its existing wide spread usage is often called (metaphorically) "paving the cowpath".
+**Note:** The practice of standardizing or optimizing some particular approach based mostly on its existing widespread usage is often called (metaphorically) "paving the cowpath."

 Once that new approach to handling strings and concatenation took hold, unfortunately all the code out in the wild that was using array `join(..)` to concatenate strings was then sub-optimal.

-Another example: the Opera browser differed from other browsers in how it handled the boxing/unboxing of primitive wrapper objects (see the *"Types & Grammar"* title of this book series).
+Another example: at one time, the Opera browser differed from other browsers in how it handled the boxing/unboxing of primitive wrapper objects (see the *Types & Grammar* title of this book series).
 As such, their advice to developers was to use a `String` object instead of the primitive `string` value if properties like `length` or methods like `charAt(..)` needed to be accessed.
 This advice may have been correct for Opera at the time, but it was literally completely opposite for other major contemporary browsers, as they had optimizations specifically for the `string` primitives and not their object wrapper counterparts.

 I think these various gotchas are at least possible, if not likely, for code even today.
 So I'm very cautious about making wide ranging performance optimizations in my JS code based purely on engine implementation details, **especially if those details are only true of a single engine**.